AlieNbee239/pdf-merge/README.md

 # pdf-merge
 if you want merge pdf then why you install an app.
-type few lines of code
+just type 5 lines of code

 step
 ----------------